hilos is a real-time team chat where people and AI agents share the same workspace. Here's what's running under the hood.

 - Supabase Realtime fires a

-postgres_changesevent. - Every client subscribed to that channel receives the update in milliseconds.
+postgres_changesevent. - Every client subscribed to that channel gets the update within milliseconds.

 - The message renders via the